Skip to main content

 “Ranima and Papa will be so happy!” he smiled.

 Ajabdeh nodded.
 Something inside her was changing.
 From the moment she saw the test reports, she felt responsible.
 Towards herself, her relationships and the life growing inside her.
 However, she was not sure how Pratap would react.
-He could not keep Brownie for a day by himself and a child… it was too much responsibility and he hadn’t ever talked of kids with her.
+He could not keep Brownie for a day by himself and a child… it was too much responsibility, and he hadn’t ever talked of kids with her.
 All she knew was that he was awkward with them.
-She had practiced a full speech for the whole day.
+She had practised a full speech for the whole day.
 That he was not responsible if he didn’t want this.
 It was her choice to keep the baby.
 Their baby.
 A part of him.
 Pratap’s hug had set her worries to rest.
-Suddenly a new worry crept into her mind.
-What if he wanted to legalize things?
+Suddenly, a new worry crept into her mind.
+What if he wanted to legalise things?
 For the sake of the family?
 What if he wanted to marry her, not because he felt like it but because she was the mother of his child?
 The heir to Surajgarh?
 She stared at Pratap call the family in the distance.
 He smiled at her.
 She smiled back faintly.

 Twenty Years Later.

 Kunwar Amar was celebrating his birthday, as well as his coronation at Surajgarh.
-It was a big day for him and he was now ready to take on the responsibilities of being the first heir to the throne.
+It was a big day for him, and he was now ready to take on the responsibilities of being the first heir to the throne.
 He was scared.
 Not because of the events that had occurred that day.
 The media attention, the coronation rituals, the life ahead, he was ready for this for a long time.
 Shakti Kakasa had been teaching him his responsibilities since he was eighteen.
 He had accompanied Kakasa to work more often than not.
-Papa was always busy with Surajgarh’s welfare while the main business was run by Shakti Kakasa.
+Papa was always busy with Surajgarh’s welfare, while the main business was run by Shakti Kakasa.
 Just like him, Amar had an eye for innovation and the growth of the business.
-Heer Kakisa had made him sit in the room and instructed repeatedly not to step out before the birthday party.
+Heer Kakisa had made him sit in the room and instructed him repeatedly not to step out before the birthday party.
 Being the planner that she was, Amar would give in.
 After all, she loved and pampered him more than Mom at times.
 Mom… he had smiled at the picture of her hugging him, on the frame of his chamber.
 She was one in a billion.
 Like a star.
-At times she would be completely crazy, teaching him pranks and tricks, and then, she would tell him moral tales, of his father’s namesake while he fell asleep.
-His bedtime stories were always her personalized tales.
+At times, she would be completely crazy, teaching him pranks and tricks, and then she would tell him moral tales of his father’s namesake while he fell asleep.
+His bedtime stories were always her personalised tales.
 Perks of being the son of a bestselling author, Amar assumed.
 He had read her books, secretly admiring her thoughts.
 He always hoped to make her proud.
 And Papa?
 If it hadn’t been for Arohi, or his first cousins, Aditya and Aditi, he would have still been Papa’s favourite.
 He took Amar horse riding, or on walks with Brownie and to Museums.
 He often took both him and Arohi to his favourite place, the cenotaph of Chavand.
 To Amar, that place was like a second home.
 His parents had taught him that every person should have a place that only he could connect to.
 Amar had often thought about it.
 Besides the Sheesh Mahal, where they had spent most of their childhood, he had rarely found a place for peace.
 People, on the other hand, gave him more sanity.
 As a child, Amar was annoyed with his sister.
-Much later when she left for boarding he realized what she meant to him.
-If it hadn’t been for Arohi going abroad for studies to Jalal's uncle and Ruks Aunty he wouldn’t have… He smiled as the door knob turned and someone peeped in.
+Much later, when she left for boarding he realised what she meant to him.
+If it hadn’t been for Arohi going abroad for studies to Jalal's uncle and Ruks Aunty, he wouldn’t have… He smiled as the doorknob turned and someone peeped in.

 Arzoo Begum was three years younger than Amar, his sister’s best friend, and his first and hopefully last chance at love.
-Jalal and Rukaiya’s second born was a year older than Arohi and studied in the same boarding school.
-Salim, who was a month older than Amar, their firstborn was the apple of his mother’s eye.
+Jalal and Rukaiya’s second-born was a year older than Arohi and studied in the same boarding school.
+Salim, who was a month older than Amar, their firstborn, was the apple of his mother’s eye.
 Arzoo sat down on the couch with half a smile “Did you tell them?”

 “Not yet.”
 His shrug made her frown.
-“I was thinking let’s start with Kakisa…”
+“I was thinking, let’s start with Kakisa…”

 “You were supposed to tell Ammi and Abbu!
-Then you said let's start with Papa and Mom.
-Now you… are you changing your mind, Amar Singh?”
+Then you said Let's start with Papa and Mom.
+Now you… Are you changing your mind, Amar Singh?”
 She had retorted.

 “What!?
-No. No NO NOO!” he shook his head making her narrow her eyes.
+No. No NO NOO!” he shook his head, making her narrow her eyes.
 “I am just not sure how they will… um…”

 “Amar Singh!
-If you can’t tell them I will.
-Besides, after Salim Bhaijaan I am and always will be Ajab Aunty’s favourite.”
+If you can’t tell them, I will.
+Besides, after Salim Bhaijaan, I am and always will be Ajab Aunty’s favourite.”
 She smirked at his annoyed face.

 “Tell us what?”
 Amar saw his parents walk in.
 Arzoo eyed him for a few seconds and then decided to tell them herself.